emberfuse/formlink/README.md

 <span v-show="form.hasError('email')" v-text="form.error('email')"></span>
 ```

-Additional information about the form's current state is available via the recentlySuccessful and processing methods.
-These methods help dictate disabled or "in progress" UI states:
+Additional information about the form's current state is available via the `recentlySuccessful` and `processing` methods.
+These methods help dictate "disabled" or "in progress" UI states:

 ```html
 <span :on="form.recentlySuccessful">Saved.</span>